 Mostar is about 130 kilometers south of Sarajevo.
 The drive takes roughly 2 hours, the train a little over 2 hours, the bus somewhere between 2.5 and 3.
 All three options work.
 Here is what you need to know about each one.
 If you are still planning how many days in Sarajevo, a Mostar day trip fits perfectly into a longer stay.

-The train from Sarajevo to Mostar is one of the most beautiful train rides in Europe.
-The route passes through the Neretva canyon - emerald green river, steep limestone walls, small villages tucked into the rock.
-Worth taking at least one way just for the scenery.
+It is also one of the most beautiful train rides in Europe, and I say that as someone who takes it often enough to have stopped noticing most things.
+The route runs through the Neretva canyon: emerald river, steep limestone walls, villages tucked into the rock.
+Worth taking at least one way purely for the window.

 Getting to the Train Station from the Old Town